mindersec/minder/docs/docs/run_mediator_server/config_oauth.md

 # Getting Started (Configuring OAuth Provider)

-Mediator currently only supports GitHub as an OAuth provider.
+Minder currently only supports GitHub as an OAuth provider.
 Later versions will support other providers.

-Mediator uses OAuth2 to authenticate users.
-This means that you will need to configure an OAuth2 provider, to allow enrollment of users into Mediator.
+Minder uses OAuth2 to authenticate users.
+This means that you will need to configure an OAuth2 provider, to allow enrollment of users into Minder.

 ## Prerequisites